MrSVCD/SAF-AmigaMIDI/README.md

 this design that is shown as upper PCB layer.

-In the folder [PCB-house/](PCB-house/) is a experimental version with various upgrades while still using discreet components.
+In the folder [PCB-house/](PCB-house/) is a experimental version with various upgrades while still using discreet components and a 6n138.

 Original article [Documents/SAF-AmigaMIDI.pdf](Documents/SAF-AmigaMIDI.pdf)